Delicious Muffins Made with Chickpea Flour (Easy Recipe)

 • Add 2 cups chickpea flour, 1/4 teaspoon salt, and 1 teaspoon baking soda to a large mixing bowl, then mix well.

-• Add 1 cup unsweetened applesauce, 1/4 cup maple syrup, 1/3 cup olive oil, 1 teaspoon pure vanilla extract, and 1 teaspoon vinegar or lemon juice, then use a whisk to mix well.
+• Add 1 cup unsweetened applesauce, 1/4 cup pure maple syrup, 1/3 cup olive oil, 1 teaspoon pure vanilla extract, and 1 teaspoon vinegar or lemon juice, then use a whisk to mix well.

 • Add 1 cup berries, chopped fruit, or chocolate chips, then mix to combine.